mlazarovits/BayesianClustering/README.md

 	- `make`

 ### Dependencies
+Once all of the below packages are downloaded, the corresponding paths in the Makefile must be updated to point to the relevant packages
 - ROOT for producers and skimmers
 - Python for macros for visualization
 	- at least v3.x